For Authors|For Editors|For Reviewers

 Research articles and non-research articles (e.g., Opinion, Review and Commentary articles) must cite appropriate and relevant literature in support of the claims made.
 Authors should consider the following guidelines when preparing their manuscript:

-• Any statement in the manuscript that relies on external sources of information (i.e., not the authors’ own new ideas or findings) should use a citation.
+• Any statement in the manuscript that relies on external sources of information (i.e., not the authors’ new ideas or findings) should use a citation.

 • Authors should not copy references from other publications if they have not read the cited work.